 Are you looking to upskill or change careers?
 Thought so.
 According to a recent study by ING, 3.3 million people are looking for a new job post covid.
-Furthermore, 35% of people have considered upskilling to acheive this goal.
+Furthermore, 35% of people have considered upskilling to achieve this goal.
 With online learning platforms on the rise, studying online might be the easiest option.
 But which platform should you choose?
-Here is our review of some of the best:
+Here is our review of some of the best online learning platforms:

 What Skills are In Demand?